-If you're looking for a new PS4 or Xbox One gaming headset, chances are you're feeling a bit overwhelmed by all the options out there, and it's easy to go wrong because there are a lot to choose from.
-Make the right choice however, and your headset can be almost as good as a huge surround system and a floor-shaking subwoofer.
+If you're looking for the best gaming headsets for PS4 and Xbox One, chances are you're feeling a bit overwhelmed by all the options out there, and it's easy to go wrong because there are a lot to choose from.
+Make the right choice however, and your gaming headset can be almost as good as a huge surround system and a floor-shaking subwoofer.

 But do not fear, if you need something that won't wake the neighbors but also provides immersive, high fidelity audio, we're here to help.
-The best Xbox One and PS4 gaming headsets not only provide top-notch sound, they also let you communicate with others across a variety of multiplayer games (especially useful on consoles).
-Get a good one and your gaming experience (and performance) will greatly improve.
+The best Xbox One and PS4 gaming headsets not only provide top-notch sound, they also let you communicate with others across a variety of multiplayer games (which is especially useful on consoles).
+Get a good headset and your gaming experience (and performance) will greatly improve.

 When you're shopping for the best gaming headsets, be sure to check for premium sound for both listening and speaking: there's no point in barking instructions to your team members if no one can understand what you’re saying and it's always beneficial to here the footsteps of your enemies.